Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: RESULTS

-Mid-infrared IRAC color-color selection described by \citet[hereafter S05]{2005ApJÉ631..163S} is widely accepted as a robust method to select the AGN candidates.
-Such color criteria are efficient to separate AGN candidates from star-forming galaxies, due to the red $[3.6\micron]-[4.5\micron]$ color inferred by the combination of the power law continuum spectrum of the AGN and the relative weakness of the stellar bump feature at 1.6$\micron$ usually emitted by the host galaxy. \citet{Lacy2004} proposed another AGN diagnosis using a different IRAC color-color selection from S05.
-However, \citet{choi2011} used complete AGN samples, based on the different selections (e.g. BPT diagram, [O III]/H$\beta$ ratio, high excitation line [Ne V], and broad line region feature), to show that the S05 color-color selection is more robust than \citet{Lacy2004}.
+The mid-infrared IRAC colour-colour selection described by \citet[hereafter S05]{2005ApJÉ631..163S} is widely accepted as a robust method to select AGN candidates.
+Such colour criteria are efficient to separate AGN candidates from star-forming galaxies due to the red $[3.6\micron]-[4.5\micron]$ colour inferred by the combination of the power-law continuum spectrum of the AGN and the relative weakness of the stellar bump feature at 1.6$\micron$ usually emitted by the host galaxy. \citet{Lacy2004} proposed another AGN diagnosis using a different IRAC colour-colour selection from S05.
+However, \citet{choi2011} used complete AGN samples based on different selections (e.g. BPT diagram, [O III]/H$\beta$ ratio, high excitation line [Ne V], and broad line region feature) and showed that the S05 colour-colour selection is more robust than \citet{Lacy2004}.